diagnostics4u/diagnostics4u.github.io/README.md

 ## 📰 News
 Codes are available at <https://github.com/diagnostics4u/diagnostics4u.github.io/>.
 If you need the data, please email to [Kaushalya Sivayogaraj](170597a@uom.lk).
-Weights will be released soon.
+Weights are available at <s3://duvad-research/pretrained_models/model/>.

 ###  MICCAI 2024